PitiDev/ticket-application/README.md

    NUXT_PUBLIC_API_BASE=http://localhost:3000/api
    ```

+   Note: Adjust the API base URL according to your backend configuration.

 4. Start the development server
    ```bash
    npm run dev
    ```

-5. Access the application at `http://localhost:3001`
+5. Access the application at `http://localhost:3000` (or the port specified in your Nuxt configuration)

 ## Database Schema